-What Can a Handyman Do in Buncombe in Buncombe County, North Carolina?
+What Can a Handyman Do Without a License in Buncombe in Buncombe County, North Carolina?

 In Buncombe County, North Carolina, a handyman can generally do small, non-structural repair/maintenance work without holding a NC General Contractor license as long as the total cost of the project (labor + materials) stays under the state’s “general contractor” threshold.
 In North Carolina, a General Contractor license is required when the cost of the undertaking is $40,000 or more; below that threshold, you still must comply with building permits and any separate state trade licensing (electrical/plumbing/HVAC) rules.